kubedb/docs/docs/guides/elasticsearch/failover/failover.md

 ## Deploy Elasticsearch Dedicated Topology Cluster

-The following is an example `Elasticsearch` object which creates a dedicated topology cluster with 2 master-eligible nodes, 3 data nodes, and 2 ingest nodes.
+The following is an example `Elasticsearch` object which creates a dedicated topology cluster with 3 master-eligible nodes, 3 data nodes, and 2 ingest nodes.

->note: 2 master-eligible nodes is used here to keep the demo light.
-As explained above, this gives **zero**
-> tolerance for a single master-node failure — production clusters should use an odd count of `3` or more.
+>note: `3` master-eligible nodes is the production-recommended minimum — an odd count so a majority (`2` of
+> `3`) can still be reached after losing a single node.
+See Case 2 and Case 3 below for what that looks like
+> in practice.

 ```yaml
 apiVersion: kubedb.com/v1